yhyu13/radiance-cascades-demo/README.md

     - A C++11 (or higher) compiler
 - Raylib 5.5 (provided via CMake if not installed system-wide)

 This currently builds and runs on macOS, Arch Linux (on X11), and Windows.
-No planned support for Wayland :P.
+No planned support for Wayland :P

 ## Setup (macOS, Linux)